ksanu1998/static_analysis_codegen_llms/README.md

 In this phase, we're utilizing quantized models for streamlined loading into the system and to facilitate running on TPUs.

+> [!IMPORTANT]
+> We have used GPU-P100 on Kaggle and T4 on Google Colaboratory for our experiments.

 ## Directory Structure